The Kingdom of Man

 Brague’s tour de force begins with the ancient and medieval confidence in humanity as the superior creation of Nature or of God, epitomized in the biblical wish of the Creator for humans to exert stewardship over the earth.
 He sees the Enlightenment as a transition period, taking as a given that humankind should be masters of the world but rejecting the imposition of that duty by a deity.
 Before the Enlightenment, who the creator was and whom the creator dominated were clear.
 With the advance of modernity and banishment of the Creator, who was to be dominated?
 Today, Brague argues, “our humanism . . . is an anti-antihumanism, rather than a direct affirmation of the goodness of the human.”
 He ends with a sobering question: does humankind still have the will to survive in an era of intellectual self-destruction?
 The Kingdom of Man will appeal to all readers interested in the history of ideas, but will be especially important to political philosophers, historical anthropologists, and theologians.

 Rémi Brague is emeritus professor of medieval and Arabic philosophy at the University of Paris I and Romano Guardini Chair Emeritus of Philosophy at Ludwig-Maximilians-Universität (Munich).
-He is a member of the Institut de France and author of many books, including The Law of God: The Philosophical History of an Idea and The Wisdom of the World: The Human Experience of the Universe in Western Thought.
+He is a member of the Institut de France and the 2012 recipient of the Joseph Ratzinger Prize, often described as the "Nobel Prize in Theology."

 Paul Seaton is associate professor of philosophy at St. Mary's Seminary.